 - Ensure your security needs are keeping up with changing technology and the demands of users and clients

 - Ensure compliance with regulatory requirements

-At the completion of the Solis360 Assessment, an Executive Summary detailing any patches or upgrades for immediate deployment as well as recommendations for future security enhancements will be presented.
+At the completion of any Solis Assessment, an Executive Summary detailing any patches or upgrades for immediate deployment as well as recommendations for future security enhancements will be presented.
 Findings are based on the analysis and review of the organization’s cybersecurity maturity as compared to industry best practices and the NIST Cybersecurity Framework.

 If your organization that has specific assessment needs, perhaps for compliance reasons

 These assessments are tailored to review a variety of cloud-bases services, from small SaaS offerings, to full Azure or AWS architectural assessments.
 Typical components of these assessments include: Security Policies, Identity and Access Management, Storage Accounts, SQL/Database Services, Networking, Virtual Machines, and any native Security/Compliance features.